Why is the Dow dropping?

-Stocks were pummeled on Friday, capping the worst week in two years.
+Stocks were pummeled on Friday and Monday.
+The Dow fell more than 1,800 points over two sessions.
 Here's what's going on.

 1. Concerns that the Fed will raise rates